 This ivory okimono depicts a shishi with its puppy; the shishi holds in its jaws the stem of an immortality mushroom while the cub plays with a sphere.
 The composition is set on an oval platform, at its base the signature Gyokuminsai (玉珉齋) is engraved in a rectangular reserve.
 We do not have information on Gyokuminsai.
 It maybe a variation of the signature Gyokumin, artist born in Tokyo in 1859.

-The mushroom of immortality (reishi, 霊芝) is a recurring theme in Japanese art, imported from China where it was known with the name lingzhi.
+The mushroom of immortality (reishi, 霊芝) is a recurring theme in Japanese art, imported from China where it was known by the name lingzhi.
 The shape of this symbol of longevity derives from a mushroom born in nature, the mannentake (万年茸, literally the "mushroom of ten thousand years"), that resembles a cloud and it is often associated to the feminine principle in (in Chinese yin).